 The semi-auto feature is useful if you want to run a particular program for longer than usual.
 This can be helpful during times when your area might be experiencing a drought or excessive heatwave which makes your plants require extra water to stay healthy and vibrant.

 Before actually setting up your automatic sprinkler and letting it run while you are away from home, we recommend setting it up and just checking to make sure that everything goes according to plan.

-Nothing can ruin a great lawn like having a sprinkler set up to start on the wrong day or time.
-Precision can really make all the difference when it comes to growing a lush and green carpeted lawn that you are proud to share with friends and family.
+Having a sprinkler set up to start on the wrong day or time can ruin a great lawn.
+Precision is key to growing a lush and green carpeted lawn that you can proudly share with friends and family.